 One rule that most major stock exchanges share is a minimum bid price rule.
 Although each exchange sets its own minimum bid price, the spirit of the rule is the same across the board.
-If the price of a stock falls below the minimum bid price for an extended period of time, the company is in danger of becoming delisted — being removed from the exchange.
+If the company’s share price falls below the minimum bid price for an extended period of time, it is in danger of becoming delisted — being removed from the exchange.

 For example, the Nasdaq requires stocks to maintain a minimum bid price of $1.
 Should a stock fall below the $1 mark for a period of 10 or more consecutive days, the stock will face potential delisting.

 A reverse stock split can be performed to stop this from happening.
 For example, let’s say XYZ stock is trading at $0.80 per share.
-In order to avoid delisting, the company moves forward with a 1-for-5 reverse stock split, bringing the price per share to $4, well above the $1 minimum.
+In order to avoid delisting, the company moves forward with a 1-for-5 reverse split, bringing the post-split price per share to $4, well above the $1 minimum, without affecting the company’s overall market cap.
 This allows XYZ stock to remain listed on the Nasdaq, offering the company access to investors that only major exchanges can provide.

 There is a stigma surrounding low-priced stocks, with the belief that the lower the price of the stock, the younger or more troubled the company must be.
 As such, many investors — especially institutional investors — follow general rules with regard to price when making their investment decisions.
 In particular, some investors refuse to invest in stocks that have a price per share of $5 or lower, fearing that these low-priced stocks will come with too much risk.

-Sometimes, companies move forward with reverse stock splits to solve this perception problem.
+Sometimes, a company’s Board of Directors will vote to move forward with a reverse stock split to solve this perception problem.

 For example, ABC Company currently trades at $2 per share.
 The CEO at ABC believes that his stock price is being held down because investors fear making an investment in a stock valued at under $5 per share.
 To solve this problem, ABC’s CEO moves forward with a 1-for-5 reverse stock split.